-\textit{Task~0 Analysis}: We observe from Table \ref{tab:performance-t0}; that the performance of GPT3.5-Turbo and PaLM outperform other models with a much smaller number of parameters.
+\textbf{\textit{Task~0 Analysis}}: We observe from Table \ref{tab:performance-t0} that the performance of GPT3.5-Turbo and PaLM outperform other models with a much smaller number of parameters.
 This may be attributed to their size as well as the amount of internet data they've been trained on.
-They both showcased similar performance suggesting similar object-level reasoning capabilities suggesting an impressive object-level commonsense Reasoning.
-Even though the performance of every model was observed to be impressive; Mistral-7B outshone all other models of similar size as well as both 13B models.
-Upon analyzing the trend of average accuracy across various datasets for Task-0[Figure \ref{fig:dropping av accuracies}] we note an important trend implying a drop in accuracy as we increase the number of options.
+They both showcased similar performance, suggesting similar object-level reasoning capabilities.
+Even though the performance of every model was observed to be impressive, Mistral-7B outshone all other models of similar size as well as both 13B models.
+Upon analyzing the trend of average accuracy across various datasets for Task-0[Figure \ref{fig:dropping av accuracies}], we note an important trend implying a drop in accuracy as we increase the number of options.
 This suggests degradation in reasoning capabilities as the number of comparisons increases.
 This trend was observed in Task 1 and Task 2 as well\footnotemark.
-Table \ref{tab:performance-t0} and Figure \ref{fig:dropping av accuracies} provide a fair evaluation of the reasoning capabilities of Language Models over Object Level Affordance Reasoning tasks. \textbf{[R1]} \\
+Thus through Table \ref{tab:performance-tu},\ref{tab:performance-t0} and Figure \ref{fig:dropping av accuracies} we get a fair evaluation of the reasoning capabilities of language models over object-level reasoning tasks. \textbf{[R1]} \\